This mini-site serves as companion to Moonbound, the new novel by Robin Sloan, published by MCD×FSG.

 Yet I can also remember the pleasure of waiting for the Harry Potter books as they arrived, one every summer or so, over the course of ten years.
 What a way to spend a decade!

 You might object that you can still read and enjoy a series many years after it’s been completed.
-That’s true, but remember: the series would not have succeeded — would not have circulated sufficiently to find its way, eventually, to you — without that initial flux of realtime energy, which you might imagine as the pillar of flame beneath a booster rocket, lofting its literary payload into a stable cultural orbit.
+That’s true, but remember: the series would not have succeeded — would not have circulated and found its way, eventually, to you — without that initial flux of realtime energy, which you might imagine as the pillar of flame beneath a booster rocket, lofting a literary payload into a stable cultural orbit.

 Of course, we also have to consider the series that linger … and stretch … and slow … and stop.
 These are the great cautionary tales.
 Returning to my premise above, I think these series are so disappointing — so deflating — precisely because the writer has betrayed that electric sense of “in it together”.
 The writer is, in fact, hardly “in it” at all.
 What a bummer.